Borderline (Brandy song): Background

 "Borderline" was written by Norwood, producer Darhyl "DJ" Camper, and songwriters Kimberly "Kaydence" Krysiuk, Al Sherrod Lambert, and Charles McAllister, while production was handled by Norwood, Camper, and LaShawn Daniels.
 The song is built upon ticking hi-hat pattern which Norwood described as a "magical, kind of a dark beat" that Camper had created for B7.
-After hearing the track, the singer felt motivated to write a song about an unrequited love that she had exeperienced.
+After hearing the track, the singer felt motivated to write a song about an unrequited love that she had experienced.
 Lyrically, "Borderline" sees Norwood confront her own insecurities and weaknesses within relationships, with her professing to be "the most jealous girl" and ultimately illustrating the darker, emotional loneliness that can take over a romantic relationship.
-In an interview with the New York Post, she shared the story behind the song, "I loved someone that was not available to be loved by me, and so that drove me crazy," adding, "I wanted to use my music as a way to start more conversations about mental health and how that’s something that we all need to work on every day."
+In an interview with the New York Post, she shared the story behind the song, "I loved someone that was not available to be loved by me, and so that drove me crazy," adding, "I wanted to use my music as a way to start more conversations about mental health and how that's something that we all need to work on every day."
 In an interview with The Grio, Norwood discussed her struggles with mental health, "I've dealt with depression in the most severe…like severe depression.
-I’ve dealt with trauma.
+I've dealt with trauma.
 I've dealt with PTSD.
-I've gone through a lot and I had to overcome a lot, but I had to overcome everything that I’ve overcame by doing the work," revealing that she had turned to therapy, prayer, journaling and meditation.
+I've gone through a lot and I had to overcome a lot, but I had to overcome everything that I've overcame by doing the work," revealing that she had turned to therapy, prayer, journaling and meditation.
 In a June 2020 interview, Norwood remarked that "if another artist were to have that song, were to sing that song, I would wish that song was my song."